thbrown/softball-sim/README.md

                                 GCP_BUCKETS].
 Default: FILE_SYSTEM
  -f,--force                     If this flag is provided, application will not attempt to use any
-                                previously calculated results from the /cache directory to resume the optimization from its state when it was inturrupted or last run.
+                                previously calculated results from the /cache directory to resume the optimization from its state when it was interrupted or last run.
  -h,--help                      Prints the available flags.
 Help output will change depending on the
                                 optimizer and dataSource specified.
  -l,--players-in-lineup <arg>   Comma separated list of player ids that should be included in the